June 6, 2017 (Updated: May 15, 2023)

 Make sure your link building replacement is a reputable and high-quality piece.
 You may even want to pitch the article for guest publication on an authority site rather than placing it on your own web page.
 Once you’ve created a worthy replacement, you can ask for a link from the webmasters who were linking to a dead website.

-Broken links are an inevitable scourge of the internet, but you can mitigate their impact on your site with smart proactive strategies for staying on top of them and repairing the damage.
+Broken links are an inevitable scourge of the internet, but you can mitigate their impact on your site and in your content marketing strategy with smart proactive strategies for staying on top of them and repairing the damage.